In the heart of Bath is a sweeping valley.

 Here, you will find the Wildlife Sighting Board.
 One of these days I am hoping to see finally see a badger up close and personal!

 From the shed, a circular walking path encompasses the property.
 Making ambling at a leisurely pace a treat.

-From here, I head up the hill towards the house.
+From here, it’s up the hill towards the house.

 After a jaunt through some tall cattails, I arrive at Sham Bridge.
 Here, I stop to ponder this architectural feature.

 It’s like a mini-Palladian bridge, and you can’t help but wonder what it would have been like in the park’s heyday.